linode/docs/docs/products/networking/vpc/_index.md

 - VPC IP addresses cannot use [IP Sharing](/docs/products/compute/compute-instances/guides/manage-ip-addresses/#configuring-ip-sharing) or [IP Transfer](/docs/products/compute/compute-instances/guides/manage-ip-addresses/#transferring-ip-addresses) features.

-- To facilitate routing between different subnets on the same VPC, the VPC must be assigned to the `eth0` network interface on a Compute Instance (the default for new instances created with a VPC).
+- To facilitate routing between different subnets on the same VPC, configure the VPC network interface as the primary interface.

 - Network traffic across a private VPC network does not count against your [monthly network transfer usage](/docs/products/platform/get-started/guides/network-transfer/).
 The network transfer allowance for Compute Instances configured on VPCs still counts towards the _global network transfer pool_ on your account.